How to Prevent Pulling and Tugging While Shaving

 The question is, Why does my razor pull and tug at my facial hair?

 Cartridge razors aim to eliminate hairs with one stroke as much as possible, which saves you a couple of minutes when shaving.
-The multiple blades of the cartridge razor work in tandem to swipe across the hairs; then, the first blade snatches the hair, pulling it away from the skin, while the subsequent blades slice off these taut hairs.
+The multiple blades of the cartridge razor work to swipe across the hairs; the first blade snatches the hair, pulling it away from the skin, while the subsequent blades slice off these taut hairs.

 Fortunately, I am here to tell you that there are a few tips and tricks to help you prevent this painful phenomenon;